weimingtom/AokanaCGExtractor/README.md

 ## Description
 This program extract CG using Memory Hooking.
 So you need original copy of the game.

+I tested this program on Windows 8.1 x64 Enterprise (Japanese) and Windows 8.1 x64 Enterprise (Korean, Change locale to 932).

 ## How to use
 Run the game and press 'Game Start' or 'Extra > CG Views'.
 Execute AokanaCGExtractor and press start button.